pzuehlke/Automata/README.md

 # Automata
-Implementations of DFA and NFA (incl. examples) in Python
+Provides implementations and examples of deterministic finite automata (DFA), non-deterministic finite automata (NFA) and pushdown automata (PDA) in Python.